Demetrius Andrade

 Demetrius Cesar Andrade (/ˈændreɪd/ AND-rayd; born February 26, 1988) is an American professional boxer.
-He has held multiple world championships in two weight classes, including the WBO light middleweight title between 2013-2015, the WBA (Regular) title in 2017, and the WBO middleweight title from 2018 to 2022.
-As an amateur he won the U.S. national championships and Golden Gloves twice each, a gold medal at the 2007 World Championships, and represented the U.S. at the 2008 Olympics; all in the welterweight division.
+He has held multiple world championships in two weight classes, at light middleweight and middleweight.
+As an amateur, he won the U.S. national championships and Golden Gloves twice each, a gold medal at the 2007 World Championships, and represented the U.S. at the 2008 Olympics; all in the welterweight division.

-As of April 2021, Andrade is ranked as the world's third best active middleweight by The Ring magazine and the Transnational Boxing Rankings Board, and fourth by BoxRec.

 Amateur career

 Demetrius Andrade obtained arguably the most successful amateur boxing reputation amongst all Rhode Island fighters in history.
 A Providence native of Cape Verdean descent, southpaw Andrade began boxing in 1994 at the age of 6.
 His nickname "Boo Boo" quickly became well known amongst the locals and he later became a recognized name across the United States.

 Andrade won the United States Amateur Boxing Championship in 2005, and repeated it in 2006 when he also won the National Golden Gloves.
 He again won the National Golden Gloves in 2007, but did not compete in the U.S. Amateurs that year due to injury.

 Andrade initially struggled at the international level, losing to Eastern Europe opponents at the World Cup in 2005 and 2006.
 However, he won the silver medal at the 2007 Pan American Games in Rio de Janeiro, losing in the gold medal match to Brazilian hometown favorite Pedro Lima by a narrow 7-6 margin.

 He won gold at the 2007 World Amateur Boxing Championships, where he beat Kakhaber Zhvania, Dmitrijs Sostaks, 2005 silver medalist Magomed Nurutdinov, future champion Jack Culcay-Keth, and Adem Kılıççı in the semifinal round.
 He beat Non Boonjumnong of Thailand in the finals, a match in which Andrade inflicted a standing eight count upon Boonjumnong and was leading by a score of 11-3 in the second round when Boonjumnong retired with an injury to his right arm.